naklic0der/EVERPRO/README.md

 1.To download new dependencies: `npm install --save <DEPENDENCY_NAME>`\
 2.While contributing, **DO NOT PUSH YOUR BUILD OR NODE MODULES FOLDER**

+> to start backend stuff, you need to first configure frontend part as stated above, and then run `npm run build`

 ## Backend

 Go to backend / everpro ,